-Fair value recognized

-Identifiable assets acquired and liabilities assumed -

-Cash \$ 2,297

-Accounts receivable 3,136

-Income taxes receivable 557

-Prepaid expenses 104

-Property and equipment 1,310

-Intangibles - Backlog 900

-Accounts payable and other liabilities (1,898)

-Deferred contract revenue (613)

-Deferred income tax liability (460)

-Net identifiable assets 5,333

-Goodwill 7,095

-\$ 12,428

 Consideration Note

 Cash consideration \$ 7,847

 Post-closing adjustment receivable (1,160)

 Shares issued 13 5,000

 Estimated contingent consideration 741

 Total Consideration \$ 12,428

 Cash and cash equivalents acquired \$ (2,297)

 Post-closing adjustment receivable 1,160

 Shares issued 13 (5,000)

-Estimated contingent consideration 12 - (741)
+Estimated contingent consideration 12 (741)

 Cash outflow on acquisition \$ 5,550

 Acquisition costs expensed \$ 485

 The Purchase Agreement includes a provision for a post-closing purchase price adjustment for the difference, if any, between the actual shareholders' equity of Nason at close and the target level established in the Purchase Agreement.
-The post-closing purchase price adjustment is estimated at (\$1,160), which serves to reduce the overall share purchase price.
-This amount was recoverable from the vendors and has been collected.
+The post-closing adjustment receivable of \$1,160 was recoverable from the vendors and has been collected.

 The Purchase Agreement includes a provision recognizing the possibility for an additional payment to the vendors of Nason on the third anniversary date of the closing of the acquisition, should the cumulative net income of Nason in the next three years exceed a net income threshold.
 On the third anniversary date, the net cumulative balance owing, if any, will be paid in cash to the vendors.
 Interest at 4% per annum will be applied to the outstanding cumulative amount owing and will be paid in cash annually to the vendors.
 Management has prepared estimates of the amounts owing and probability-weighted the various outcomes.
 The probability-weighted outcome has been discounted using a discount rate appropriate for the acquisition.
 The initial range of possible outcomes on an undiscounted basis is between nil and \$1,281.
 The amount for the contingent consideration may be adjusted as the net income of Nason is realized and any excess purchase price is determined.
 Any difference between the initial estimate of the contingent consideration and the actual amount owing will be recorded in the net earnings of that period.
 At the acquisition date, the fair value of contingent consideration was estimated at \$741.
+Subsequently, the estimate of the fair value of the contingent consideration has been adjusted to nil (see note 12).